axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/csv/_index.md

 };
 ```

-The results can be used for example, to separate log messages into different files based on the APACHE.USER_NAME field.
-If the field is empty, the `nouser` name is assigned.
+The results can be used for example, to separate log messages into different files based on the APACHE.USER_NAME field. in case the field is empty, the `nouser` string is assigned as default.

 ```shell
 log {